youngsik-choi/youngsik-choi.github.io/_pages/backgrounds.md

 * **Undergraduate Mentor** (2023.10.-2024.2.)
   * Texas A&M University
-  * Provided mentorship to an undergraduate team in the EnergyPlus modeling.
+  * Provided mentorship to an undergraduate team in the EnergyPlus modeling for ASHRAE 2024 Design Competition.

 * **Undergraduate Peer Tutor (Work scholarship)** (2019.9.-2020.2.)
   * Seoul National University